 What I love about working in this field is how transformational the work is.
 When my clients share with me how their love lives have changed and how full of energy and erotic pleasure they now feel, my heart fills with love, gratitude, and great joy.
 In those moments I know without a doubt that I chose this work but it also chose me.

-If you are interested in working together with me on some of the things you struggle with, please email me at: keeley.rankin (at) gmail (dot) com or call (415) 689 – 6429.
-Visit www.KeeleyRankin.com for more.
+If you are interested in working together with me on some of the things you struggle with, please visit www.KeeleyRankin.com .

 As you can see, we are only two people, and our perspectives are limited.
 We mostly write from a heteronormative stance, and realize that not all orientations are being adequately represented.
 We’d love to have a variety of people and perspectives on the site, so if you are interested in writing a guest post, please contact us with your idea.
 We set up BetterSexEd to discuss the most recent and relevant information about sex, because we’re passionate about opening up conversations to help people live their lives to the fullest, yet we know many of the topics are difficult for most people to talk about.
 Our goals with this site are: to answer adult questions about sex, relationships, and intimacy without embarrassment or shame, to offer a variety of perspectives on personal issues and challenges, and to further people’s understanding of pleasure and connecting intimately with others.
 Because of mature themes and content, BetterSexEd may not be appropriate for children under 18 or anyone that is easily offended or shocked.